NikKowPHP/social-brain/chapters/chapter-11.md

 1.  **The Original Message:** How would you have normally phrased it?
 2.  **The Story Arc:** Rewrite the message using the "And, But, Therefore" structure.
 3.  **The Reflection:** How does the new version feel?
 Does it create a clearer sense of purpose or urgency?
+4.  **Path to Adaptive:** How could practicing the Tension & Resolution Arc help you strengthen your least-dominant brain profile?